 Before May 2015, all banana plants were removed from the six red zones to ensure the NT was in the best position to eradicate banana freckle.

 From May 2016 you can now buy and plant banana plants in the red zones if you have a permit.
 Read how to apply for a banana permit.

 Banana plants can be bought from accredited nurseries or from your local nursery if they have obtained the plants from an accredited source.
 Read about buying banana plants.

 If you are a participant of the sentinel planting program your permit will be sent to you once you have completed and returned the acceptance form.

 Sentinel planting program

-The first and second shipment of sentinel banana plants have been distributed to the Tiwi Island, Daly River, Ramingining and Darwin red zones.
+The third and final distribution of sentinel banana plants has been completed in the Darwin red zone.

 Read more about the sentinel planting program.

 You can contact the banana freckle hotline by calling 1800 771 163 or emailing firstname.lastname@example.org.

 You can contact the communications officer by calling (08) 8999 2107.